kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 ```bash
 nix-shell --run 'make -B .envrc'
 ```

+If you are on vscode, you might need to reload catch the updates for the editor plugins.

 Also add the required Elm packages required by `haskell-to-elm`.
 I i highly recommend the cli-tool [elm-json](https://github.com/zwilias/elm-json) to install elm packages.